-Elections 2021: What can't I do in a polling station?
+Local elections 2023: What can't I do in a polling station?

 How do I find my polling station?

-If you've got a vote you should have received a polling card in the post.

-This has your polling number and the address for where you cast your vote - your polling station.
+If you are registered to vote, you will be sent a poll card with your polling number and polling station details.
+Or find your polling station online.

-To vote, you have to turn up at the polling station between 07:00 and 22:00 BST on 6 May.
+To vote in person, you need to turn up at the polling station between 07:00 and 22:00 BST on 4 May in England, or 18 May in Northern Ireland.

-You don't have to bring your polling card when you vote, but it can speed the process up.

-If your card hasn't tuned up and you don't know where your polling station is, contact your local authority's election office.

-Everyone is asked to wear a face covering inside the polling station.

-However, the Electoral Commission says no one will be turned away if they refuse to wear one.Polling stations should have some spare coverings available if you forget to bring one.
+If there's a queue, you can still vote as long as you joined it before 22:00.

-Should I bring my own pen or pencil?
+Can I use my own pen or pencil?

-Voters are asked to bring their own pen or pencil, to keep the process as hygienic as possible.

-But some pencils should be available in the polling station, for those who forget.
+Writing implements are provided but you can bring your own if you wish.

 What if I cannot turn up on the day?

+In Northern Ireland, the deadline to register for a proxy or postal vote is 17:00 BST on 26 April.
+To vote in person you must register by 23:59 BST on 28 April.

+However, you can apply for an emergency proxy vote after these deadlines if work or a medical emergency means you can no longer vote in person.

-You can make the application any time up to 17:00 on polling day itself, by contacting your local council.
+You can do this up to 17:00 BST on polling day.

 Can I take a selfie?

-The Electoral Commission - which oversees UK elections - advises against this because it risks accidentally giving away how someone else (the person in the booth next to you, for example) voted, which is illegal.
+You are not allowed to take photos inside a polling station because the Electoral Commission - which oversees UK elections - says it risks the secrecy of the ballot.

+The punishment for revealing how someone else voted - even accidentally - is a fine of up to £5,000, or six months in prison.

-But people are welcome to share photos taken outside a polling station "to encourage your friends and family to vote".
+But people are welcome to take photos outside.

 Can I tell my social media followers how I voted?

-Yes - but photographing the ballot paper is not allowed and the punishment for revealing how anyone else voted, even accidentally, is a fine of up to £5,000, or six months in prison.

-So voters are advised not to update their social media accounts inside the polling station.
+Yes, but voters are advised not to update their social media accounts inside the polling station.

+The rules for postal ballot papers are different, so voters can share photos of their own postal ballot paper on social media if they wish.

 Can I spoil my ballot paper?